Observational Scaling Laws and the Predictability of Language Model Performance: Conclusion, Limitations, and Future Work

-We have presented observational scaling laws -- an approach that generalizes existing compute scaling laws to handle multiple model families using a shared, low-dimensional capability space.
+\ifneurips \ifneurips \fi We have presented observational scaling laws that generalize existing compute scaling laws to handle multiple model families using a shared, low-dimensional capability space.
 Using this approach, we show that we can build low-cost, high-resolution, and broad-coverage scaling laws that allow us to make accurate predictions for many complex scaling phenomena, such as emergent behaviors, agentic capabilities, and the value of post-training interventions.
-We provide concrete and practical prescriptions for researchers and practitioners to perform similar forms of scaling analyses for their own benchmarks and post-training methods in the hopes of encouraging more quantitative, scaling-law-based approaches to designing benchmarks and post-training methods.
+We provide concrete practical prescriptions for practitioners to perform similar scaling analyses in the hopes of encouraging more quantitative, scaling-law-based approaches to designing benchmarks and post-training methods. \else We have presented observational scaling laws -- an approach that generalizes existing compute scaling laws to handle multiple model families using a shared, low-dimensional capability space.
+Using this approach, we show that we can build low-cost, high-resolution, and broad-coverage scaling laws that allow us to make accurate predictions for many complex scaling phenomena, such as emergent behaviors, agentic capabilities, and the value of post-training interventions.
+We provide concrete and practical prescriptions for researchers and practitioners to perform similar forms of scaling analyses for their own benchmarks and post-training methods in the hopes of encouraging more quantitative, scaling-law-based approaches to designing benchmarks and post-training methods. \fi